MidnattLantern/HiDoc-API/README.md

 Artits account:
 ---
-The model for artist account follow a similar structure to Code Institute's Moments tutorial model for profiles.
+- The model for artist account follow a similar structure to Code Institute's Moments tutorial model for profiles.
+- Models use import of User, which enable the API to percieve individuals, i.e differenciate user-A from user-B.
+- Models use import of Signals, which is a part of making it possible to register new users from the front-end.

 Run server: